 My accommodation recommendations.

-In Riomaggiore, you can stay at a lovely sea view property with incredible views from your own private patio at Christina and Alessandro’s place, I Limoni di Thule.
-If you’d like more of a traditional hotel that serves breakfast, then stay with Carla and family at the Cinque Terre Residences.
+In Riomaggiore, you can stay at a lovely sea-view property with incredible views from your own private patio at Christina and Alessandro’s place, I Limoni di Thule.
+If you’d like more of a traditional hotel that serves breakfast, then stay with Carla and family at Cinque Terre Residences.
 If you’d like to rent an apartment, contact Amy at Riomaggiore Reservations.

 How I can help you go to the Cinque Terre.